How much more can Ramsey take?

-Ramsey also denied he is becoming tentative.
+Ramsey also denied that he is becoming tentative.

 "I can't play the game that way," Ramsey said.
 "I can't play the quarterback position effectively and be tentative about the rush."

 The only backup on the active roster is Tim Hasselbeck, who threw his first three NFL passes when Ramsey left the game temporarily against the Cowboys.
 If he hopes to save the season, Spurrier has no choice but to stick with Ramsey.